jingedawang/AIConsciousnessWatch/Report-en.md

 ## 2. Why Care About AI Consciousness?

 But is discussing AI consciousness really necessary?
-The answer is very necessary.
+The answer is definitely yes.
 We consider this question from two perspectives—ethics and AI safety.

 After thousands of years of development, human society has gradually formed a civilized system.
 We constrain ourselves with laws and morality, and interact with others through kindness and empathy.
 Although everyone is selfish, we still need to consider others' feelings when making decisions to avoid harming them.
 Because we know that if we harm others today, we might be harmed by others tomorrow.
 "Do not do unto others what you would not have done unto yourself" expresses this principle.